NautilusTrader

 • Settlements: Quarterly contract deliveries use client IDs starting with settlement_autoclose-.

-The adapter detects these special order types via their client ID patterns and execution type (CALCULATED), then:
+The adapter detects these special order types via their client ID patterns (checked before the execution type), then:

 1. Logs a warning with order details for monitoring.